threatgrid/ctia/doc/es_stores.md

 `lein run -m ctia.task.rollover`

+## Updating indices dynamic settings
+When CTIA starts, it updates the dynamic settings of store indices, like `refresh_interval` and `number_of_replicas`, according to property file.
+However CTIA also proposes a task to update indices dynamic settings without restarting CTIA.
+For that purpose, you must first update the property file with the desired values for these settings and then launch the task with:
+`java -cp ctia.jar:resources:. clojure.main -m ctia.task.settings`
+or from source:
+`lein run -m ctia.task.settings`
+You can also select some stores with the option `--stores` and a comma separated list of store names:
+`lein run -m ctia.task.settings --stores relaitonship,malware,indicator`

 ## From aliased to unaliased and back

 Changing the `aliased` mode will only be applied after a migration, it's not possible to do it while running neither by restarting CTIA with modified configuration.
 In order to do so, you have to modify `aliased` and `rollover` properties and run a migration with current settings.
 After the migration, properly set the new indexname and restart CTIA.